Property Testing

 issues.
 For example, you can tweak how many iterations it performs.
 You can

-also reduce the search space, for example by operating on Vec<u8>
+also reduce the search space, for example by operating on Vec<u8> instead of

 But if proptest does catch an issue, it makes it easy to reproduce it, debug it and ensure that it does not occur again (regression).